 The ultimate parent undertaking and ultimate controlling party is the University of Cambridge, which is the parent of the smallest and largest group of undertakings to consolidate these financial statements.
-Copies of the University of Cambridge consolidated financial statements can be obtained from the Registry at The Old Schools, Trinity Lane, Cambridge, CB2 1TS.
-Cambridge University is a world leading organisation that has a global reach.
-As a global university, it supports the school in connecting with other departments and leading experts in their field.
-For example, the school's partnership with Cambridge Zero, the university's ground-breaking initiative to reduce carbon emissions and support the knowledge about climate change, has supported the curriculum design of the school.
-The university also supports the Headteacher by facilitating greater network opportunities to enhance the work of the school in curriculum, pedagogy and knowledge content.
+Copies of the University of Cambridge consolidated financial statements can be obtained from the Registrary at The Old Schools, Trinity Lane, Cambridge, CB2 1TS.